syncfusion-content/blazor-docs/blazor/ribbon/gallery.md

 documentation: ug
 ---

-# Gallery Items in Javascript Ribbon Control
+# Gallery Items in Blazor Ribbon Component

 The Ribbon supports a gallery view, allowing users to interact with a collection of related items such as icons, text, or images.
 You can render gallery items by setting the `Type` property of a Ribbon item to `RibbonItemType.Gallery` and customize it using the `<RibbonGallerySettings>` directive.
 The settings provide options like `Groups`, `ItemCount`, `PopupHeight`, `PopupWidth`, and more.